rampo123/Priority_sheduling_in_pintos/README.md

 # Priority_sheduling_in_pintos

-Analysing scheduling algorithms, deeply studying and implementing  priority scheduling in pintos.Download the pintos.
+Analysing scheduling algorithms, deeply studying and implementing  priority scheduling in pintos.Download the PintOS.

-Follow this steps for running the code compiled-
+Follow this steps for running the code -
 #A. Compiling Pintos
 	1. sudo apt-get install qemu
 	2. Download Pintos.
 Extract it in some directory say $HOME/os-pg/